 Where the target SMETS1 ESME only supports one Day Profile in a Non-Disablement Calendar (with its SMETS2 meaning) which has more than one period in it and the Service Request specifies an ElectricityNonDisablementSchedule (with its DUIS meaning) and DayOfWeekApplicability (with its DUIS meaning) that mandates more than one Day Profile that is set to not disable all day or has more than one period in it, the S1SP shall create a SMETS1 Response indicating failure.

-Where the target SMETS1 ESME does not have the capacity to store the ElectricityNonDisablementCalendar (with its DUIS meaning) requested, the S1SP shall create a SMETS1 Response indicating failure.
+Where the target SMETS1 ESME or SMETS1 GSME does not have the capacity to store the ElectricityNonDisablementCalendar (with its DUIS meaning) requested, the S1SP shall create a SMETS1 Response indicating failure.

 For a target SMETS1 ESME or SMETS1 GSME, if the Service Request does not specify at least one NonDisablementScript with its DUIS meaning) that should apply on each day between the earliest StartDate and latest EndDate (with their DUIS meanings), the S1SP shall create a SMETS1 Response indicating failure.